amarkerud/awesome-data-and-analytics-managers/README.md

 # Awesome Data & Analytics Managers

-Hi :wave: my name is Andreas and I'm Head of Data, Analytics & Data Science
+Hi :wave: my name is Andreas and I'm working with Data, Analytics & Data Science

 This is a curated **and opinionated** list of resources for Data & Analytics Managers
 Inpired by https://github.com/kuchin/awesome-cto/blob/master/README.md

+Please feel free to contribute :rocket:

 ## Contents